 He went to study at the Gaumont British Animation (GBA) in London for a half year in 1946.
 He opened his own animation studio with Børge Ring in the Hiort Lorentzensgade in Copenhagen in 1948.
 Together with Arne Rønde Christensen they eventually started their firm Ring, Frank & Rønde.
 The studios made several animations for advertising purposes, but had to close down in 1950-51.

 Jensen and Ring headed for Amsterdam, the Netherlands in the following year, where they found employment with the Marten Toonder Studios.
 The duo formed the core of the animation department together with their compatriot Per Lygum.
 Jensen remained with the studio until his retirement in 1985 and was animation director of the famous 'Bommel' film 'Als Je Begrijpt Wat Ik Bedoel' (1983).
 He also contributed to other films, including 'The Smurfs and the Magic Flute' (1976) and 'Asterix and Cleopatra' (1968).

 Nop (Pep, 1973)

 In addition to his animation work, he drew the shortlived comic strip 'Nop' in the magazine Pep (1972-73).
+Another comic strip by Jensen was a promo-strip for Boni Records' 'Woodpeckers from space' single by Videokids in 1985.
+Jensen had also done the animation for the videoclip in cooperation with Frits Godhelp.
 Jensen passed away in Hilversum in September 2001.

 Nop (Pep, 1973)